modxorg/Docs/en/extras/renderresources/index.md

 ## Requirements

-- MODx Revolution 2.1.0 or later
+- MODX Revolution 2.1.0 or later
 - PHP 5.1.2 or later

 ## History